Pirmayr/Run2/Commands.md

 #### canparseint32

-tests if the given string can be parsed to a int32
+tests whether the specified string can be parsed to an int32

-* string: string to be parsed
+* string: string

 Examples: